Skip to content

 • Start another 25-minute session

-This technique helps to increase productivity as it allows you to focus completely on one specific task at hand rather than multitasking.
+This technique helps increase productivity and lets you focus completely on one specific task rather than multitask.

 On top of that, breaking up tasks into smaller increments can help make them feel less daunting and more achievable.